This language lesson is designed for 6 to 12-year-old children to guide them on how to write English alphabets e and l in cursive.

 In this video lesson, we will learn to write cursive e and cursive l.
 These 2 letters belong to the loop family and are introduced as Ellen and Larry.
 The Loop family likes to make backflips.

 The letter e is the middle zone letter which means it lies between the headline and the baseline, whereas the letter l is the upper zone letter which means the letter starts from the baseline and goes to the top line through the headline.

 - To write cursive e: Begin with the baseline.
 Make an under-curve towards the headline.
 Now turns into a small loop on the left side.
-Bring the stroke to the baseline with a down curve.
+Bring the stroke to the baseline with a downward curve.
 Extend towards the right and leave as a connector to join other cursive letters.

 - To write cursive l: Begin with the baseline.
-Make a long under curve from the baseline to the top line.
-Turn the stroke into a small loop on the left side and fall down the stroke with a down curve to the baseline.
+Make a long under the curve from the baseline to the top line.
+Turn the stroke into a small loop on the left side and fall down the stroke with a downward curve to the baseline.
 Leave the stroke with a connector on the right side to end the letter or to join other cursive letters.

 Watch the video to learn more about how to write cursive letters e and cursive l using a loop stroke.
 Ask the child to practice writing lowercase letters e and l in cursive to write them accurately with proper flow.

 This cursive writing lesson helps in improving the child’s reading and writing ability.
 Repeat this activity by asking the child to practice the alphabets e and l, as shown in the video.

 To watch more language video resources, click here.